 Janet Mercer - Web Developer

 Janet Mercer is a Web Developer with over 15 years experience building websites for a variety of non-profit and commercial organizations, including SPCA International and the National Center for Learning Disabilities.
 Most recently she worked at NASA Goddard Space Flight Center obtaining security badges for new researchers and managing 2 Earth Science Division websites.
 She is married to her husband, Mark, and has 2 children, one a lawyer and one a future accountant.
-In her spare time, she enjoys singing with her Sweet Adeline chorus, Chesapeake Harmony, and crocheting while re-watching The West Wing.
+In her spare time, she enjoys singing knitting and crocheting while re-watching The West Wing.
 Her favorite scene is in 20 Hours in America Part 2, where Nancy McNally calls Yeoman Fitzwallace “Admiral Sissymary.”